philips-software/cogito/Contributing.md

 Our monorepo contains a number of packages.
 They have to be build before client apps like `demo-app` and `cogito-ios-app-distribution` (both React) and `homepage` (Gatsby-based, so also React) can use them.

-### yarn build:homepage

-You need to do this every time you want to (re)deploy the homepage (we currently use netlify for that).

 ### Run tests